kochelev/quantum__grover__hamiltonian_cycles/README.md

-# Quantum Grover algorithm
-# for searching hamiltonian paths in the graph
+# Quantum Grover algorithm for searching hamiltonian paths

 Repository contains script that searches hamiltonian paths in the graph using quantum Grover algorithm.